-Diné shepherds have faced devastating systemic pressures over many generations.
-These pressures have included forced stock reductions (through mass slaughter and permit revocation), forced cross-breeding, and the ongoing devaluation of their work in the modern sheep and wool industry.
+Diné shepherds have faced crushing systemic pressures over many generations.
+These pressures have included forced stock reductions (through mass slaughter and permit revocation), forced cross-breeding, exploitative trade and pricing practices, and the ongoing devaluation of their work in the modern sheep and wool industry.
 Those that continue to preserve Dibé dits’ozí (Navajo-Churro sheep) and associated traditions do so with an inspiring level of purpose and determination.

 Traditional Diné pastoralists have an enormous impact on their communities.
-Their flocks ensure food security while nurturing social and cultural connections to tending sheep, processing wool for weaving, honoring plant medicines, and living in harmony and balance with the unique bioversity of the range.
+Their flocks ensure food security while nurturing social and cultural connections to tending Táá Dibé (the First Sheep), processing wool for weaving, honoring plant medicines, and living in harmony and balance with the unique bio-diversity of the range.
 We believe these pastoralists deserve support to continue their critical conservation efforts.
-We chose three ancestral flocks of Navajo-Churro sheep to start the Rainbow Fiber Co-Op based on their size, fiber quality, and the shepherd's commitment to the preservation of Diné culture.

 Irene and her son Channing winter in Two Grey Hills, New Mexico with their gorgeous flock of Navajo-Churro sheep.
 In the summer they migrate with the flock on foot up to the family sheep camp in the Chuska Mountains.
 Only a handful of Diné shepherds are still able to do a traditional transhumance, taking their sheep from the desert floor to higher elevations with cooler temperatures and better forage during the dry summer months.

 Irene grew up tending horses, cattle, and sheep.
 She learned everything about traditional plants, medicines, and caring for livestock from her father.
 When Channing moved back home to help with the ranch several years ago, Irene was happy to see that all the teachings from her father had stayed with him.